Other settings

 Options:

-Be aware that inactivity is checked approximately every 10ms, so the minimum effective value is 10.
+Be aware that inactivity is checked approximately every 10ms, so the minimum effective increment in value is 10.
 The timer will be reset by any communications, including a configuration change, and by anything detected in the NFC field.

 =0 is the default, where sleep mode is never triggered by inactivity